-This report is intended for the information and use of management, the Board, and federal awarding agencies and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended for the information and use of management, the Board of Education, and federal awarding agencies and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.

-Charles E. Harris & Associates, Inc. November 15, 2005
+Charles E. Harris & Associates, Inc. October 3, 2006